Student Loan Terminology Cheat Sheet

 Loan Servicer

-A company your lender may partner with to administer your loan and collect payments.
+A loan servicer is a company your lender may partner with to administer your loan and collect payments.
 For questions about your student loan payments or administrative details such as account information, you should contact your student loan servicer.

 Origination Fee

-A fee that some lenders charge for processing the loan application, or in lieu of upfront interest.
+Some lenders charge an origination fee for processing a loan application, or in lieu of upfront interest.
 To minimize incremental costs on your loan, look for lenders that offer no or low fees.

 Part-Time Enrollment